 - lambda_sequence

 How to specify the penalty parameter sequence.
-Automatic uses data-driven range, custom allows user specification, single tests only one value.
+Automatic uses a data-driven range, custom uses user-defined max/min, and single fits only one lambda value.

 - lambda_min_ratio